enormandeau/space_is_money/README.md

 these problematic folders and take appropriate action, whether to delete them or compress them into an archive.

+#### Deleting files and folders
+**WARNING!**: Once you use this procedure, just like for the UNIX **rm** command, your files are **gone forever!**.
+Use with caution.

+When you use **ncdu** to navigate to a folder, you can highlight a file or folder and press the `d` key to delete it. **ncdu** will ask you if you are sure about deleting that file or folder.
+If you press `yes`, the file or folder is gone, forever.
+There is even an option to tell **ncdu** to stop asking you to confirm each deletion.
+For the sake of your own sanity, **DO NOT USE THIS OPTION!**.
+It is altogether too easy to hit the `d` key by mistake while you are browsing the folders with **ncdu** and to delete important files and folders.
+You will not pardon yourself this mistake easily.
+Not that I would know about this from first hand experience, of course...

 #### Switching to bash
 Once we have identified a problematic folder, **ncdu** makes it easy to jump right in that folder to solve the problem.
 Instead of copying the path, exiting **ncdu**, moving